SCBI-ForestGEO/Dendrobands/resources/field_forms/README.md

 4. change orientation to "Landscape"

-5. select and define print area as wanted (under "Page Layout"); this should be rows 1 and 2.
+5. select and define print area as wanted (under "Page Layout").

 6. Keep the headers on each print page.
-Go to "Print Titles," click in "Rows to repeat at top" and then select the title and headers on the sheet.
+Go to "Print Titles," click in "Rows to repeat at top" and then select the title and headers on the sheet (rows 1 and 2).
 Click ok.

 7. Select all the numbers, hover over the warning sign next to the selection, and select "Convert to Number."
 This is because in creating the file R converts everything to as.character